 The consciously aware part of your mind can only juggle a limited amount of information at once.
-The rest of that incoming information is handled outside of your awareness, by the part of your mind that keeps things running on autopilot.
+The rest of that incoming information is handled outside of your awareness, by the part of your mind that runs things on autopilot.

-Let’s think about the different roles of the conscious and subconscious.
+Let’s think about the different roles of the conscious and unconscious.
 Anything we are intentionally focusing on is in our conscious awareness.
-Everything else is in our subconscious.
-Subconscious simply means below awareness.
+Everything else is unconscious.
+Unconscious (or subconscious) simply means below awareness.